Periodic Floer homology and Seiberg-Witten Floer cohomology: Introduction

 (2) The equality between the the Euler characteristics of the two Floer (co)homologies in Theorems \ref{thm:1} and \ref{thm:2} follows from Theorem 1 in the article \textit{SW\(=\)Gr }from \cite{T5}; see also \cite{MT} and \cite{HL}.

 (3) This isomorphism theorem is related to a conjecture of D. Salamon, see Conjecture 10.1 in \cite{S}.
-Roughly speaking, this conjecture says that the Seiberg-Witten cohomology of the mapping torus of \(\ff\) is equivalent to a certain version of the Floer homology of symplectic fixed points for \(\ff_*: \op{Sym}^dF\), where \(\op{Sym}^dF\) denotes the \(d\)-fold symmetric product of \(F\) and \(\ff_*\) is induced by \(\ff\).
+Roughly speaking, this conjecture says that the Seiberg-Witten cohomology of the mapping torus of \(\ff\) is equivalent to a certain version of the Floer homology of symplectic fixed points for certain self map of \(d\)-fold symmetric product of \(F\) that is defined from \(\ff\).
 By viewing the elements \(\{(C_i, m_i)\}_i\) in \(\mathcal{M}_1 (\Theta_+, \Theta_-)\) as holomorphic (branched) multi-sections of the surface bundle \(\bbR\times M\to \bbR\times S^1\), the periodic Floer homology corresponds intuitively to this latter Floer homology.

 As we noted before, when \(\Gamma\) is positive monotone or negative monotone, the Seiberg-Witten cohomology on the right hand side of the isomorphism corresponds respectively to the positive monotone or negative monotone version described in Section 30.1 of \cite{KM}; in particular, in the former case, it coincides with the ``ordinary Seiberg-Witten cohomology'' \(HM^{-*}(M, \grs_\Gamma)\).
 On the other hand, Taubes proved a sister version of the above theorem in \cite{T1}--\cite{T4}, which states that \begin{thm*} Given a closed contact 3-manifold \(M\), and a homology class \(\Gamma\in H_1(M;\bbZ)\), there is an isomorphism from the associated embedded contact homology \(ECH_*\) to the Seiberg-Witten Floer cohomology \(\widehat{HM}^{-*}(M, \grs_\Gamma)\) which reverses the relative gradings. \end{thm*} In the above, \(\grs_\Gamma\) is defined in the same way as in Item (3) in the beginning of this subsection, with \(c_1(K^{-1})\) now denoting the Euler class of the 2-plane field which defines the contact structure.